Skip navigation

 Full time continuing staff member, continuing contingent funded or fixed-term staff member (over six months) in the first to third year of service

-20 days per year (cumulative)
+20 days per year (cumulative).

 Full time continuing staff member, continuing contingent funded or fixed-term staff member after the third year of service

-25 days per year (cumulative)
+25 days per year (cumulative).

 Fixed-term staff (six months or less)

-10 days on appointment
+10 days on appointment (pro-rata for part-time staff).

 Part-time staff member

-Accrue on a pro-rata basis (cumulative)
+Accrue on a pro-rata basis (cumulative).

 Casual staff member